Hatley Park, Greater Victoria

 Hatley Park is a neighbourhood in Colwood, British Columbia.
-Named after Hatley Park National Historic Site, it is the home of Royal Roads University.
+Named after Hatley Park National Historic Site, which contains Hatley Castle, it is the home of Royal Roads University.
 Another notable landmark in the area is the Hatley Memorial Gardens, a large cemetery located opposite Hatley Park National Historic Site.

+The neighborhood lies between Hatley Plaza and the Hatley Memorial Gardens.
 While some farmland remains in the area, most has been converted to middle-class residential subdivisions and commercial establishments (mainly strip malls).
 The neighbourhood's major thoroughfare is Highway 14, locally known as Sooke Road.